Chiefs lean on D to stuff Prescott, Cowboys in 19-9 win

 AP Sports Writer

-Ezekiel Elliott, who appeared to tweak his ankle early in the game, finished with nine carries for 32 yards.
-Linebacker Micah Parsons was the biggest highlight for the Cowboys (7-3), forcing a fumble and piling up three more sacks.
+Micah Parsons was the biggest bright spot for the Cowboys (7-3), forcing a fumble and getting two more sacks, as the NFL’s highest-scoring offense was held to 5 of 15 on third down and 276 yards in all.

+“I’m never discouraged but pissed off, yeah, for sure,” Prescott said.
+“Especially when you have an opportunity to come out and play against a team that’s been in the Super Bowl the last two years, and we had a chance to show what we’re capable of.
+But this is a resilient team that’s going to continue to fight and get better, I can tell you that.”

-The Chiefs have hit their stride after a rough first seven weeks that left them 3-4 and last in the AFC West.
+The Chiefs did the exact same thing after a rough first seven weeks that left them 3-4 and last in the AFC West.
 They’ve eliminated many of the turnovers and penalties that hamstrung their offense, and a defense that was historically inept in September and October has turned into a ferocious, ball-hawking bunch in November.

 Just ask Prescott, who spent a good part of Sunday running away from it.